aminakm123/social-network/README.md

 python manage.py createsuperuser  # Create a new superuser for Django python manage.py runserver  # Start the development server
 ```

-- Django: Backend web framework
-- Django Rest Framework (DRF): For building the REST API
-- SQLite: Database
-- Docker: Containerization of the application

 ## API Endpoints